Music at St. Thomas’

 Music has always been an integral part of worship at St. Thomas’.
 In 2007 we added music to the Sunday 7:30 a.m.
-Holy Eucharist Rite I. The folks who worship at 7:30 a.m. tell me this enriches their worship experience.
+Holy Eucharist Rite I. The folks who worship at 7:30 a.m. tell us this enriches their worship experience.
 They sing the hymns with gusto!
-Especially impressive since The Choir does not sing at 7:30!
+Especially impressive since the Choir does not sing at 7:30!

 Minister of Music